-RECYCLING AND RETAIL COMMITMENT CARD PROGRAMS
+RETAIL COMMITMENT CARD/ PROGRAMS

-There is a paper recycling bin, for all types of paper and cardboard located near the bus door in the first hallway and in the commons area.
 Proceeds earned from these and the following programs go directly to the children in the form of supplies, computer equipment, books, etc.

-- Publix use your school commitment card (available in front office) - Target You can also designate1% of your Target Visa and Guest Card purchases to be donated to Sara Harp Minter.
-Please contact Target @ 1-800-316-6142 or target.com for more information. - Box Tops for Education Box Top certificates can be found on many grocery products; more information can be found at www.boxtops4education.com.
+- Publix use your school commitment card (available in front office) - Target You can also designate 1% of your Target Visa and Guest Card purchases to be donated to Sara Harp Minter.
+Please contact Target @ 1-800-316-6142 or target.com for more information.

+Box Tops for Education - Box Top certificates can be found on many grocery products; more information can be found at www.boxtops4education.com.